iamkevinrhodes/goldbootstrap/README.md

 GOLD Bootstrap is always in sync with latest version of [Bootstrap](http://getbootstrap.com).
 If 'Bootstrap 9' comes out, we will be 'Gold Bootstrap 9' and so on.

 ## Changelog & Support

+**06/30/16**

+* Update to Bootstrap 3.3.6
+* Added gold-template.html to get you started easier
+* Added media queries to collapse Gold Columns on Mobile (anything under 991px)
+* Fixed Gold Columns to extend to 100%
+* Including Bootstrap Fonts Folder, so you truly don't need to download Boostrap
+* Clarified Readme to state that Bootstrap is included, and you don't need to download it seperately

 **06/16/15**